UKLLC/Guidebook/ukllc_book/docs/Linkages/LPS_linkages.md

 # Available linkages
->Last modified: 25 Jun 2025
+>Last modified: 23 Jun 2025

 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>See the tables below to understand the linkages and breadth of research topics that each Longitudinal Population Study (LPS) permits.</strong></div>
 <br>

-The tables below summarise the **linkages available** for each LPS to **health**, **place-based** and **non-health administrative** datasets.
-NHS England and place-based linkages are **already available**, while linkages to Department for Work and Pensions (DWP), HM Revenue & Customs (HMRC) and NHS Wales are **coming soon**.
+The tables below summarise the **available linkages**.
+Linkages to Department for Work and Pensions (DWP), HM Revenue & Customs (HMRC) and NHS Wales  will be available soon.

-UK LLC is working with each LPS to establish the **necessary permissions** to move from allowing COVID-19 only research topics, to allowing **any public good research topics**.
-For ease, we have split the LPS across two tables, which we will update periodically (we anticipate a number of LPS moving from Table 2 to Table 1).
+LPS are working to gain the necessary permissions to enable research in the public good (beyond Covid-19).
+Table 1 shows data available for research (in public good), Table 2 shows data available for Covid-19 research only.
+We will update Table 1 as more LPS data becomes available for the wider research purpose.
+The LPS are divided into two tables, which will be update periodically as some LPS move from Table 2 to Table 1.

+### GP data:

+Please note that the linked NHS England GP data can only be used for research relating  to COVID-19.
+For examples of research purposes acceptable to NHS England see the COVID-19 Public Health Directions 2020: https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/directions-and-data-provision-notices/secretary-of-state-directions/covid-19-public-health-directions-2020
 ## Any public good research (including COVID-19)

-**Table 1** A summary of the LPS that are part of the UK LLC partnership and whose data can be provisioned for **any public good research**, with their corresponding permitted linkages (LPS listed in alphabetical order)
+**Table 1** LPS who’s linked data is available for **any public good research**, with their available linkages (LPS listed in alphabetical order)

 |**LPS**|**NHS England**|**Neighbourhood geographies<sup>1</sup>**|**Address geographies<sup>2</sup>**|**DWP** (Data coming soon)|**HMRC** (Data coming soon)|**NHS Wales** (Data coming soon)|
 |---|:---:|:---:|:---:|:---:|:---:|:---:|